Bank Deal: Earn 1.00% APY on an FDIC-insured savings account at Barclays Bank.

-Chase Sapphire Card is a no annual fee rewards credit card which has a limited time offer 10,000 bonus points after you spend $500 in the first 3 months – that’s $100 toward travel rewards.
+Chase Sapphire Card is a no annual fee rewards credit card which has a limited time offer 10,000 bonus points after you spend $500 on purchases in the first 3 months from account opening – whenyou redeem through Chase Ultimate Rewards that’s $100 toward travel rewards.
 You also earn 1 point for every dollar you spend.
-There’s also 2 points per dollar spent at restaurants.
+There’s also 2 points per dollar spent on dining at restaurants.

 There is no annual fee for the Chase Sapphire Card.
 The card also comes with zero liability for unauthorized purchases, and purchase protection which replaces, repairs, or reimburses items within 90 days from date of purchase for eligible reasons.